yaniv-aknin/django-ajaxerrors/README.md

 Suggested Solution
 ------------------
 Since the problem is really about ease of development, and since I (and I suspect many other Django developers) do most of my development work locally, I figured the solution can take advantage of the server being a full fledged desktop with a modern browser and a GUI.
 Enter `ajaxerrors.middleware.ShowAJAXErrors`.
-This little middleware intercepts all unhandled view exceptions, stores the technical error page internally and uses Python's webbrowser module to direct a new browser tab at a special URL that will serve (and deallocate) the previously stored page.
+This little middleware intercepts all unhandled view exceptions, pickles the technical error page and uses Python's webbrowser module to direct a new browser tab at a special URL that will serve (and remove) the previously stored page.

 All this is only triggered if `DEBUG` is true and `request.is_ajax()` (documented [here](http://docs.djangoproject.com/en/dev/ref/request-response/#django.http.HttpRequest.is_ajax)) is true, so pretty much everything you're used to in your development flow should stay the same.
 Sweet.